Flux Chamber¶

 #include "hardware/adc.h"

-Lastly, there is a library dedicated to the sleep/wake process.
-It is provided in Rasberry Pi's pico-extras repository.
+For further optimizations, there are libraries dedicated to the watchdog timer and the sleep/wake process.
+The sleep library, in particular, is provided in Rasberry Pi's pico-extras repository.

 #include "pico/sleep.h"